ankur-gupta/rain/README.md

 `rain` uses [hatch](https://hatch.pypa.io/latest/) to build package, run tests, update version, and more.
-If you want to create an empty scaffold for a new package you should use [`hatch new my-project`](https://hatch.pypa.io/latest/intro/). `rain` provides an online reference you can peruse to learn about how the topics mentioned above.
+If you want to create an empty scaffold for a new package you should use [`hatch new my-project`](https://hatch.pypa.io/latest/intro/). `rain` provides an online reference you can peruse to learn about the topics mentioned above.

 ### Learn by examples
 You can find all the details in a written, textual documentation.
 But, if you don't want to read the documentation